The Art Of Making Life Easier And Loving It!

 Also organic apple cider vinegar such as the Bragg brand helps rebuild the irritated and misbehaving gut.
 A teaspoon in liquid taken before meals provides enough to start needed repair.

 The probiotic I found online and took, with the doctor's permission, is the All-Natural IBS Remedy a bottle of 60 capsules.
 It is a combination of psyllium, acai, slippery elm, aloe, a green algae, papaya, and lycopene.
 All natural substances that calm and soothe the gut lining.

 I took one in the morning and one at night and it regulated the episodes until they slowed enough that I could live safely around them.
-I could leave the house knowing that I would not have to rush back as fast as possible.
+I could leave the house knowing that I was safe from an accident long enough to do my errands.

 There are now numbers of websites online dealing with IBS.
 One such is a blog named MommyOnPurpose.com by a young woman from Canada.
 Her husband developed this condition causing her to research it extensively.

 And then she wrote up their experience with the pros and cons of treatment.
-I recommend her site for more detailed information and references to read.
+I recommend her site for their story and references to read.